 - pain where they had their needle

-These go away within a couple of days.
+These usually go away within a couple of days.

 Other side effects are very rare.
 You should talk to your healthcare worker if you are worried about any side effects.